 - If you are creating an in-person study, select “Standard Study” or “Multi-Part Standard Study.”
 Only use the “Multi- Part” study option if you want your participants to sign up for all parts of your study at the same time.
 If they will complete Part 1 and then Part 2 will be scheduled later, use the “Standard Study” option.
 You will be able to use the prerequisite functions to ensure only participants who take Part 1 can sign up for Part 2.
 Choose the “Credit” option if participants will earn SONA credits, the “Paid” option if they will earn money.

 - Complete the basic study information.
-You should enter information exactly as approved on the SONA Preparation Form submitted with your IRB Proposal.
+You should enter information exactly as approved on your IRB Proposal.

 - SONA has a number of features that may be useful for your particular study- e.g., invitation codes that prevent anyone from signing up without the code, the ability for specific researchers to be assigned to specific timeslots, prescreen selection so you can allow only participants who have answered questions on the prescreen a certain way to access your study, and study restrictions or requirements so you can prevent or allow only certain participant to enroll in your study based on what classes they are in or what other studies they have completed.
 You can set these features up now, but you can make adjustments to these features at any time.

-- The study name as it appears on SONA (not the name you gave the IRB)
+- a.
+Include the following information in your request email: The study name as it appears on SONA (not the name you gave the IRB)

 Please note: SONA admin no longer verifies that you post/use the correct number of participants and credits that were approved by the IRB.
 It is YOUR responsibility to make sure you do not violate the terms of your IRB approval.